trigaten/The_Prompt_Report/docs/using_github.rst

 4. **Branches and Pull Requests**: When you want to change something in the project, create a "branch."
 It's like creating a separate workspace for your ideas.
 After you're done, you can ask others to review your work by making a "pull request."
 It's like getting feedback from others before your changes become part of the main project.

 5. **Commit Messages**: When you make changes, write clear and simple messages about what you did.
-Use [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/).
+Use `Conventional Commits <https://www.conventionalcommits.org/en/v1.0.0/>`_.

 If you have any questions, feel free to ask me or your sub-team leader.

-For more help, you can check out the Github Help website: [Github Quickstart](https://docs.github.com/en/get-started/quickstart/hello-world).
+For more help, you can check out the Github Help website: `GitHub Quickstart <https://docs.github.com/en/get-started/quickstart/hello-world>`_.

 Note that our Github repo has a CI pipeline, which automatically runs tests, style checks, and more when you request you merge new code.
 This helps ensure that broken code does not get merged in.